Mopeds and scooters

 Limited-speed motorcycle definition

-- Does not need clutching or shifting after the drive system is engaged
+- Does not require clutching or shifting after the drive system is engaged

-- Must have wheels that are 25.4 cm in diameter or more
+- Must have wheels with a diameter of 254 mm or more

 Rules for using limited-speed motorcycles

 LSM's must be registered, licensed and insured for road use.

 You can ride one if you have a full-privilege Class 5 or 7 passenger vehicle licence (except learner's licence).
 A motorcycle licence is not required but you must always wear a helmet.

 You're also subject to the same rights and duties as the driver of a motor vehicle.

 Where can I ride?